ultral/ultral.github.io/it/aac-en.md

 Let me share my estimations about numbers of SLOC:

 * *2000* - linting must be started from the very beginning.
-* *4000* - unit tests should be written. you don't run molecule at this stage you will have problems in the future.
+* *4000* - unit tests should be written.
+You don't run molecule at this stage you will have problems in the future.
 * *6000* - integration tests can be implemented.
 * *8000* - E2E tests might be presented.